-I do, however, agree that it is a recurring issue (read: problem) with novice developers that they post in forums not related to the one most appropriate for their topic.
+I do, however, agree it is a recurring issue (read: problem) with novice developers that they post in forums which are not most appropriate for their topic.

 In other cases, when they do not receive replies to their queries within the forum actually appropriate for their topic, they apparently become impatient, and begin posting essentially duplicate queries on the same topic into "General Chat" or other unrelated forums in an apparent attempt to elicit a reply, more replies, or replies that may be more 'comprehensible' to them, when it also seems likely that 'written' English is a second language for them.